berlinrs/berline.rs/_posts/2026-04-01-berlin-talks.md

 _Florian Gilcher_
 Florian Gilcher used to be part of the Rust team at several positions and served as a member of the Rust Foundation board.
 He is also a co-founder of the Rust Berlin meetup.
 Today, he's training Rust at Ferrous Systems, a company he co-founded.

+_Soares Chen_
+Soares is a Rust programmer with a strong interest in functional programming, type theory, and programming language design.
+He is the creator of Context-Generic Programming and currently works as a Rust engineer at Tensordyne.